Performance of affine-splitting pseudo-spectral methods for fractional complex Ginzburg-Landau equations: Conclusions

 \section{Conclusions}

-We have demonstrated that the high-order affine splitting integrators first introduced in \cite{deleo2016affine} are competitive in terms of accuracy and efficiency when compared to the corresponding numerical methods based on composition splittings, performing better in most situations with respect to various metrics.
+We have demonstrated that the high-order affine splitting integrators first introduced in \cite{deleo2016affine} are competitive in terms of accuracy and efficiency when compared to numerical methods based on composition splittings, performing better in most situations with respect to various metrics.
 In particular, we have shown that the sixth-order affine splitting scheme offers remarkably good overall efficiency across a wide range of cases when high accuracy is required, also for models with conserved quantities.
 Thus, high-order affine splitting integrators can serve as an efficient alternative of composition schemes in both Hamiltonian and irreversible problems, particularly in the last case where composition schemes of order higher than two can become unstable due to negative time steps.

-Moreover, the combination of affine time-splitting schemes with pseudo-spectral space discretizations, based on Fourier and Hermite function expansions, yields a robust and efficient method for solving evolutionary nonlinear partial differential equations.
+Moreover, the combination of affine time-splitting schemes with pseudo-spectral space discretizations, based on Fourier and Hermite function expansions, yields a robust and efficient method for solving evolutionary nonlinear partial differential equations in simple geometries.
 This approach is effective also for non-local fractional models.
 Indeed, a wide variety of interesting cases have been successfully addressed in the present paper.
-Through extensive numerical simulations, we have provided evidence of the effectiveness of these methods in solving one-dimensional nonlinear Schrödinger and complex Ginzburg-Landau equations, including cases with fractional Laplacian operators which are of contemporary theoretical and experimental interest in the fields of nonlinear optics, fractional quantum mechanics and anomalous diffusion.
+Through extensive numerical simulations, we have provided evidence of the effectiveness of these methods in solving one-dimensional nonlinear Schrödinger, reaction-diffusion, and complex Ginzburg-Landau equations, including cases with fractional Laplacian operators which are of contemporary theoretical and experimental interest in the fields of nonlinear optics, fractional quantum mechanics and anomalous diffusion.
 As a byproduct of our simulations, we have found some interesting qualitative relationships between the Lévy index and properties of dissipative solitons of the fCGLE5, which as far as we know were not reported elsewhere.
-While this paper addressed exclusively one-dimensional problems, the proposed methods admit a straightforward generalization to more dimensions by using tensor product pseudo-spectral bases.
-Affine splittings can also be combined with other space discretizations, like finite-differences and radial basis functions.
+While this paper addressed exclusively one-dimensional problems, the proposed methods admit generalizations to higher dimensions by using tensor product pseudo-spectral bases in problems posed on sufficiently simple geometries.
+In more complex geometries, affine splittings can also be combined with other space discretizations, like finite-elements, finite-differences and radial basis functions.